MicrosoftDocs/xamarin-docs/docs/ios/platform/introduction-to-ios12/index.md

 interfaces and dynamic actions.
 These features enable richer, more relevant experiences in user notifications.

-## Core ML 2: Natural Language framework
+## Natural Language framework

-That Natural Language framework, part of Core ML 2, enables applications to perform various types of language analysis.
+The Natural Language framework enables applications to perform various types of language analysis.
 For example, it can be used to identify parts of speech and determine the language represented by a block of text.

 ## CarPlay